awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL-Lambda.md

 You can invoke AWS Lambda functions from an Aurora PostgreSQL DB cluster\.
 To do this, use the `aws_lambda` PostgreSQL extension provided with Aurora PostgreSQL\.

 AWS Lambda is a compute service that you can use to run code\.
 For example, you can use Lambda functions to process event notifications from a DB instance\.
-For more information about Lambda, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)
+For more information about Lambda, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in the AWS Lambda Developer Guide\.

+**Note**
+Invoking an AWS Lambda function is supported in Aurora PostgreSQL version 3\.4 \(compatible with PostgreSQL 11\.9\) and later\.

 **Topics**
 + [Overview of using a Lambda function](#AuroraPostgreSQL-Lambda-overview)